 When people achieve their goals, they gain a feeling of satisfaction and the material benefits that it may bring.
 The need for a sense of control is satisfied.
 Sometimes when things don’t go as planned, people become frustrated.
 When stuck in traffic jams, people don’t have control and become annoyed and frustrated.

 However, some people become so outraged over events they can’t control that they vent their anger verbally, such as cursing and yelling.
 When drivers display verbal anger on the road— “road rage”—they are reacting in a way that is more aggressive than is necessary for the situation.
 Other types of verbal abuse include temper tantrums, bullying, intimidation and brow beating.
 The results for people who frequently display verbal anger can be divorce, a law suit, loss of friends and warnings by human resource professionals or management at work.
 These consequences can be devastating.

-The experienced therapists at Thriveworks in Buffalo, NY have worked with individuals with frequent anger issues, helping them to identify its causes.
+The experienced anger management therapists at Thriveworks in Buffalo, NY have worked with individuals with frequent anger issues, helping them to identify its causes.
 For more than a decade, Thriveworks has worked with people to create a plan to appropriately respond to the cues that make them angry in order for them to enjoy healthier lives.

 Chronic Anger.
 This is prolonged anger that can impact the immune system and lead to numerous other ailments, as well as cause mental health issues.

 Passive Anger.
 Difficult to identify, passive anger does not always come across as anger.